 Frenzy was created by writer Bob Layton and artist Keith Pollard.
 Frenzy's first published appearance was in X-Factor #4 (May 1986).
 Her real name, Joanna Cargill, was revealed in Uncanny X-Men #298, her first appearance as one of Magneto's Acolytes.

 Frenzy, like many of the X-Men, started off as a villain.
 Her first appearance had her battle the original X-Men under their new name, X-Factor.
 It was later revealed she was field leader of a group of villains, the Alliance of Evil.
 After a handful of failed attempts to defeat X-Factor, Frenzy found sanctuary among Magneto's Acolytes.
 Frenzy spent years with this group of fanatics, until Jean Grey mind-controlled Frenzy to fight against her leader, Magneto.
 After serving with the X-Men for a short while, Frenzy left and was not seen until after M-Day, where she was one of the few mutants to retain her powers.
 She joined Exodus and his new Acolytes, which were eventually merged into Mister Sinister's Marauders.
 Frenzy later had part of her brain damaged in a battle with Magneto, though Professor X eventually healed her.
-Recently, during the Age of X, Frenzy was a member of the X-Men and romantically involved with Cyclops (known as Basilisk).
+During Age of X, Frenzy was a member of the X-Men and romantically involved with Cyclops (known as Basilisk).
 After the timeline was restored, Frenzy retained her memories and continued on with the X-Men, despite her villainous past.